rahmed31/Spellchecker/README.md

 # How to Run the Program

-Enter the folder's directory using your terminal.
-Then, simply run `python3 spellchecker.py`
+Clone the repository.
+Then enter the folder's directory using your terminal.
+Finally, simply run `python3 spellchecker.py`

 - The only thing you will need to modify are the files in the `lib` and `test` folders if you want to try the program with your own test cases.
 The program does not need to be touched, unless you'd like to modify the global variable 'THRESHOLD', which is used as the threshold to find an incorrectly spelled word's closest approximation.
 - The incorrectly spelled words in 'incorrect_words.txt' will be run through the program to find its closest lexical match from the `candidate_words.txt` text file using the Damerau-Levenshtein algorithm.